katiehermalik/GA-mongoose/README.md

 4. have victims AND the victims they have are greater than 1000

 <hr>
-&#x1F534; The commit message should read: <br>
-"Commit 4 - selected vampires"
+&#x1F534;  Commit.
+Suggested message: "selected vampires"
 <hr>

 ### Select with OR